layoutBox/StackViewLayout/README.md

 	1. Set the `alignItems` property to `.start`.
 See [`alignItems`](#alignItems).
 	2. Adjust the StackView's height to match its items.
 See [Adjusting size to match its items](#adjust_size_to_items).

 2. Buttons overflow the StackView: The reason for this is that the size of the three buttons + margins are wider than the specified StackView's width (300 pixels).
-To contain buttons inside the StackView, we can increase the StackView's width OR we must allow at least one item to shrink if there is not enough space.
+To contain buttons inside the StackView, we can increase the StackView's width OR we must allow items to shrink if there is not enough available space.
 By default item don't shrink.
 To enable this we must set the item's `shrink` property.
 We want that all buttons shrink equitably, so we set each button the same `shrink` property.
 See [`shrink`](#shrink) for more details.

 ```swift
    stackView.direction(.row).alignItems(.start).define { (stack) in